Camberwick Green, Trumpton and Chigley

 Very effective.

-Even if canal water should be still of course !
+Except that canal water is still course !

-But there are fewer shots of the actual water and it's completely still.Although that was probably just the usual time-saving expediency.
+But I've not included a pic as there are fewer shots of the actual water and it's also completely still this time.

 And just to finish off this elemental look at Trumptonshire ....